 Real-time in-person experiences in the form of location check-ins, selfie photos, and perpetual status updates have forced the travel industry to navigate social media channels in order to meet customer expectations in innovative ways to increase revenue while leveraging themselves against competitors.

 Travel and hospitality companies have been quick to turn to social media to market their brands and have become well versed in creating content to connect with potential customers.

-As opposed to solely relying on promotional content, Hyatt Hotels uses user-generated content (UGC) to garner social media engagement from its customers.
-Originally, the #InAHyattWorld campaign began as a way to highlight the hotel brand’s values of hospitality – employees would perform random acts of kindness for guests and post their activity on the brand’s Facebook, Twitter and Instagram accounts.
+As opposed to solely relying on promotional content, Hyatt Hotels relies on user-generated content (UGC) to garner social media engagement from its customers.
+Originally, the #InAHyattWorld campaign began as a way to highlight the hotel brand’s values of hospitality – employees would perform random acts of kindness for guests and post their activity on the brand’s Facebook, Twitter, and Instagram accounts.

 With guests joining in the campaign and sharing their own experiences, the hashtag soon went viral across multiple platforms resulting in Hyatt developing a microsite dedicated to UGC.

-Over 89,000 Instagram images were uploaded by guests from over 575 Hyatt hotels and resorts around the world.
-The microsite serves as a perfect example of using repurposed content to build trust with existing customers, expand the brand’s organic reach and encourage a potential customer to make a booking.
+The microsite serves as a perfect example of using repurposed content to build trust with existing customers, expand the brand’s organic reach, and encourage a potential customer to make a booking.